Your child will go to school for at least 13 years of his life.

 When making this choice, at no point should you consider what you think others expect or what seems “normal.”

-Yes, I blog about homeschool on this site but homeschool is not for everyone.
-We have found that at certain stages in life, homeschool was not for us.
+Yes, I believe homeschool is the best educational choice for a child with autism, but homeschool is not always possible for everyone.
+We have found that at certain stages in life, homeschool was not possible for us.
 If you cannot or do not want to homeschool your autistic child, that does not make you less of a parent.
 This post is not about judging other parents and it’s certainly not about criticizing choices only you and your spouse can make.

 You are entitled to certain rights when your child is in the school system.
 These rights are surrounded by many acronyms…